kirazero17/aws-fcj-workshop-tags/content/8-CleanUp/_index.md

 1. Navigate to the Cloudformation console .

-1. Choose the tagging-workload stack you created at the beggining of the workshop.
+1. Choose the `tagging-workload` stack you created at the beggining of the workshop.

-1. Choose Delete and confirm.
+1. Choose **Delete** and confirm.

 ![](../images/8/001.png)

-### Cleanup AWS Cloud9 Resources
+### Cleanup AWS Cloud9/VSCode Server Resources

 1. Navigate to the Cloudformation console .

-1. Choose the cloud9 stack you created at the beggining of the workshop.
+1. Choose the cloud9 (or VSCode Server) stack you created at the beggining of the workshop.

-1. Choose Delete and confirm.
+1. Choose **Delete** and confirm.

 ![](../images/8/002.png)